-- The locking feature prevents that two jobs access the same resource, e.g. a file or database, at the same time.
+- A locking feature prevents jobs simultaneously accessing resources such as a file or database at the same time.
 In other words, only one process at a time can receive the exclusive right to access the resource as long as the lock is active.

-- Standard job packages e.g. for log rotation and cleanup, sanity checking, job execution by remote JobSchedulers, FTP file transfer.
+- Standard job packages are available for tasks such as log rotation and cleanup, sanity checking, job execution by remote JobSchedulers and FTP file transfer.

-- API to implement jobs and job scripts, e.g. for complex conditional processing.
+- An API is available for the implementation of jobs and job scripts, e.g. for complex conditional processing.

-- Different graphical user interfaces: A built-in interface for job control and a GUI for managing configurations for several JobSchedulers on different server systems.
+- Graphical user interfaces: a built-in interface for job control is available as well as a GUI for managing configurations of multiple JobSchedulers on different server systems.

-- High-availability Cluster: a JobScheduler backup cluster ensures fail-safe operation and fault tolerance with automatic fail-over.
-A fail-safe system consists of a primary JobScheduler and at least one backup, with both these JobSchedulers running on different computers.
+- High-availability Clustering: a JobScheduler backup cluster will ensure fail-safe operation and fault tolerance with automatic fail-over.
+Fail-safe systems consist of a primary JobScheduler and at least one backup, with both JobSchedulers running on different computers.

-- Load Sharing: For a high volume of data with time consuming processing using multiple JobSchedulers will speed up the processing time considerably and provide higher availability.
-In load sharing mode the processing tasks are shared between multiple JobSchedulers that are handling distributed orders on more than one host.
+- Load Sharing: multiple JobSchedulers will speed up the processing time considerably and provide higher availability when processing a high volume of data with time consuming procedures.
+In load sharing mode processing tasks are shared between multiple JobSchedulers that are handle distributed orders on more than one host.

-- Secure Shell remote execution, SCP Secure Copy and SFTP Secure File Transfer.
+- Secure Shell remote execution, SCP Secure Copy and SFTP Secure File Transfer applications.

 - The JobScheduler is written in C++,Java and Scala, standard jobs are implemented with Java Version 1.7 and higher.

-- The Open Source JobScheduler is customized according to specific business requirements.
+- The Open Source JobScheduler can be customized according to specific business requirements.
 Enterprise level Support is available.

-- JobScheduler can be operated for 32bit and 64bit environments, see Which platforms is JobScheduler available for and what platform support is provided?
+- JobScheduler can be operated for 32bit and 64bit environments, see:

 - JobScheduler is supported according to release cycles, see: